Overview

 Representative Experience

-• Counsel for insurer in multiple Covid-19 related business interruption actions filed in Eastern and Middle Districts of Pennsylvania, and Luzerne and Philadelphia counties Court of Common Pleas.
+• Counsel for an insurer in multiple Covid-19-related business interruption actions filed in the Eastern and Middle Districts of Pennsylvania and in Luzerne and Philadelphia County Courts of Common Pleas.

-• Counsel for private mortgage insurer in a number of putative class actions filed across the country against mortgage lenders and private mortgage insurers alleging that private mortgage insurers entered into “captive” reinsurance agreements with mortgage lenders that violated RESPA.
+• Counsel for a private mortgage insurer in putative class actions filed nationwide alleging that mortgage lenders and private mortgage insurers entered into captive reinsurance agreements in violation of RESPA.

-• Pennsylvania Counsel to Toby Rice and the Rice Team in connection with the successful proxy contest and related litigation against EQT Corporation.
+• Pennsylvania counsel to Toby Rice and the Rice Team in connection with a successful proxy contest and related litigation against EQT Corporation.

 • Counsel to IBM and its subsidiary Jasmine Acquisition Corp. in Trading Strategies Fund v.
-Karsan, et al, No. 2012-11460 (Chester C.C.P, Pa.), a putative class action seeking to enjoin a $1.3 billion merger between IBM and Kenexa Corporation (“Kenexa”) and demanding monetary damages from Kenexa, its board of directors and IBM claiming that the purchase price of $46 per share in cash, a 42% premium over the pre-announcement trading price of Kenexa’s shares, as well as the process leading up to the merger agreement, were inadequate.
+Karsan et al., a putative class action seeking to enjoin a $1.3 billion merger between IBM and Kenexa Corporation and asserting claims regarding merger price and process.

 • Pennsylvania counsel for acquired company Jones Group in New York state court derivative litigation.

-• Representation of several of the nation’s largest chain drug stores in multiple suits alleging antitrust claims under the Robinson-Patman and Sherman Acts.
+• Represented several of the nation’s largest chain drug stores in multiple suits alleging antitrust claims under the Robinson-Patman and Sherman Acts.

-• On behalf of a high school student subjected to school discipline for off-campus speech in violation of her First Amendment rights, obtained a favorable decision enjoining the disciplinary action in both the District Court for the Middle District of Pennsylvania and the U.S. Court of Appeals for the Third Circuit.
-On further appeal, served as co-counsel with the American Civil Liberties Union Foundation, the American Civil Liberties Union of Pennsylvania and Seth F. Kreimer, as the U.S. Supreme Court affirmed the Third Circuit decision in one of the most significant student free speech cases in 50 years.
-Mahanoy Area School District v.
-B.L.
+• On behalf of a high school student disciplined for off-campus speech, obtained injunctive relief in the Middle District of Pennsylvania and the Third Circuit, and served as co-counsel with the ACLU as the U.S. Supreme Court affirmed in Mahanoy Area School District v.
+B.L., one of the most significant student free speech cases in decades.

-• Amici brief on behalf of the ACLU in Robbins v.
-Lower Merion School District, filed in federal court in the Eastern District of Pennsylvania, in suit against school official for allegedly using school-issued laptops with webcams to record students without their knowledge.
+• Amicus brief on behalf of the ACLU in Robbins v.
+Lower Merion School District, involving claims that school-issued laptops were used to record students without their knowledge.

 Professional & Community Activities